eComNation/docs/source/includes/_theme_anatomy.md

 ## 1.3.
 Stylesheets
 Just like any other website, you can attach Stylesheet to your templates.
-In your 39shops theme, Stylesheets are linked with the ‘Layout’ template.
+In your 39shops theme, Stylesheets are linked with the â€˜Layoutâ€™ template.

 ## 1.4.
 JavaScript
-JavaScript can be also included in the same way as Stylesheets with the ‘Layout’ template of your theme.
+JavaScript can be also included in the same way as Stylesheets with the â€˜Layoutâ€™ template of your theme.
 39Shops themes support all types of JavaScript including Jquery.

 ## 1.5.
 Images
 A default images folder is provided with every 39shops theme.
 It stores all types